British lorry driver denies murdering wife after remains found at Co Cork home

 Richard Satchwell, 58, is charged with the murder of Tina Satchwell in Youghal on March 20 2017.

-Richard Satchwell, 58, is charged with the murder of Tina Satchwell in Youghal, Co Cork, on March 20 2017.
+Richard Satchwell, 58, from Grattan Street in Youghal, Co Cork, is charged with the murder of Tina Satchwell at the same address in March 2017.

-The 58-year-old, who is originally from Leicester in England, was arraigned in the Central Criminal Court in Dublin on Monday.
+The 58-year-old, who is originally from Leicester in England, was arraigned by the Central Criminal Court in Dublin on Monday.

-When the single charge of murder was put to him, he replied: “Not guilty.”
+When the charge of murder was put to him, he replied: “Not guilty.”

-The court is currently empanelling a jury for the trial, which is expected to last five weeks.
+Jury selection took place on Monday afternoon.
+Seven women and five men were selected from the panel, and will hear all the evidence put forward by prosecution and defence during the trial, which is expected to last up to six weeks.

+Justice Kerida Naidoo told the jury the next stage will be selecting a foreperson by whatever means they want.

 Ms Satchwell, originally from Fermoy, was 45 when last seen alive.